leov30/mame-datafile-tools/README.md

 # usage
 just drag and drop datafile .xml .dat tho the scrip.

-also drag and drop catver.ini
+also drag and drop catver.ini + datafile to make batch script or list. support languages.in, bestgames.ini, nplayers.ini, adver.ini

 drag and drop 2 datafiles at the same time, will load mamediff options to make cross refernece an unique game list